 My name is Greg, I am a Research Engineer and a music technologist.
-My work typically orbits around Digital Signal Processing and Artificial Intelligence.
-Over the years, I’ve studied and built systems to help machines understand the musical signal the way humans do, and along the way, developed a soft spot for media hacking, data-driven riddles and jazz drumming.
+My work typically orbits around Artificial Intelligence and Digital Signal Processing.
+Over the years, I’ve studied and built systems to help machines understand the musical signal the way humans do.
+Along the way, I developed a soft spot for media hacking, data-driven riddles and jazz drumming.

 I have been working at Gracenote since 2013, where I conduct research in Audio DSP and Deep Learning to solve problems in the field of Music Information retrieval (MIR).
 Prior to that, I joined Sennheiser as a contractor to build a Machine Learning framework for blind (sound) source localization.